 rogesha-6 [Shukra in bhava-5]

 brings the environment of exploitation, toxicity, and the victim narrative [story of being eaten] into the political arena.
 Conflict is approached with a brokerage, arrangement, bargaining, equity-seeking style [Shukra] often based in advising and negotiating skills.
+Tendency for children to have ailments or unfair disadvantages, and in general some disagreeable conditions in romance.
 For a masculine nativity, the wifely-companion may develop a feminine sickness.

 rogesha-6 [Shani in bhava-5]